-You can vary, of course.
-Variance credits buy spice packets, slow-fermented bread, even heritage cooking hours where you can stand at a range and chop onions yourself.
-These are considered luxuries.
+Variance credits could give you slow-fermented bread, honey cakes, even heritage cooking hours where you can stand at a range and chop onions yourself.
+These are luxuries because they involve more risk.
 Friends invite each other over to "watch a cook" the way earlier generations might have invited them to concerts.
-A knife on a board has become theater.